EVGA Corporation: Recalls and design issues

 In April 2007, EVGA & Nvidia confirmed that there was an issue running high performance DIMM modules on 680i-chipset motherboards.

 In May 2012, EVGA issued a recall of Geforce GTX 670 SC (SuperClocked), model# 02G-P3-2672-KR graphics cards due to a quality assurance (QA) issue.
 Affected models were replaced with a faster FTW Edition.

 In November 2013, EVGA issued a recall of SuperNova PSUs models 1000 G2, 1000 P2 and 1300 G2 models manufactured prior to October 1, 2013, due to a manufacturing flaw.
 All affected models were replaced by updated units.

 In September 2014, owners of GTX 970 SC (SuperClocked) pointed out that the ACX cooler design only had two heat pipes touching the core, with a 3rd unsealed "dummy" heatpipe attached to the cooler.

 In October 2016, lower-end SKUs of GTX 1070 and GTX 1080 models with the ACX cooler design started reportedly failing, or even catching on fire.
 This was due to the VRMs not being cooled by the heatsink due to missing thermal pads.
 In November 2016, EVGA issued a VBIOS update to attempt to help alleviate the issue.
 They also announced a program for users to either receive thermal pads to self-install while retaining warranty or send in affected GPUs for factory replacement.

-In August 2018, pre-orders for the RTX 2080 Ti, SKU XC Gaming were advertised as having the upgraded iCX2 cooler.
-However, users reported that upon ordering, they found that the SKU did not have the redesigned cooler, and EVGA support would only upgrade for a fee.

 In September 2021, players of New World reported their RTX 3090 cards "bricking".
 The issue was traced via X-ray analysis to poor workmanship on soldering around the MOSFET circuits.
 The company said they would replace all affected cards under warranty.
 However, further testing by Igor Wallossek revealed that RTX 3080 cards were also affected.